-Toyota Avalon owners have reported 30 problems related to steering rack and pinion (under the steering category).
+Toyota Avalon owners have reported 35 problems related to steering rack and pinion (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Toyota Avalon based on all problems reported for the Avalon.

 At 7 years old, my Toyota Avalon is leaking from the body of the rack and pinion gear.
 Dealer service states that 'this happens'.
 Concerned that leak may cause loss of power steering while driving causing driver to over or understeer the vehicle.
 Could be considered for a possible safety issue.

-See all problems of the 2004 Toyota Avalon.
+See all problems of the 2010 Toyota Avalon .

 I have had my rack and pinion replaced on my car twice and I am having it repaired for the third time.
 The steering wheel looses power making it difficult to steer.
 I have not had any accidents.